fluxninja/aperture/docs/content/get-started/sign-up.md

 1. For sign up, head over to
    [Aperture Cloud](https://app.fluxninja.com/sign-up).
-2. There are two ways you can sign up --
+2. There are two ways you can sign up:

    - Using your Google account
    - Using your email address.